Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Threat Model

 Since the entry barrier for carrying out the attack is low, our threat model considers a malicious actor with only access to off-the-shelf hardware that can easily be purchased online.
 At a minimum, this constitutes a software-defined radio and an antenna, with additional power amplifiers potentially being used to increase transmission power and, hence, range.
-We assume that an attacker can generate or capture the required attack signal --- which they may subsequently distribute to others to further reduce the barrier to entry.
+We consider an attacker who can generate or capture the required attack signal --- which they may subsequently distribute to others to further reduce the barrier to entry.
+Thus, even someone with little to no background in digital signal processing could retrieve an attack signal online and conduct the attack.